relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

                          ansible_mod_cls.call_args)
 {%endhighlight%}

-- **Line 9** - We're mocking AnsibleModule making sure autospec is True so that we don't create a false positive via fat-fingering arguments and methods.
+- **Line 9 to 10** - We're mocking AnsibleModule making sure autospec is True so that we don't create a false positive when we accidentally fat-finger arguments and methods.
 We also don't do anything else with the mock until we do our assertions because this test is only about checking if the module provided the correct values to argument_spec.
-- **Line 17** - This is where we assert the call to our mock class to check if it called it properly.
+- **Line 18** - This is where we assert the call to our mock class to check if it was called properly.

 Let's execute this test.
-From the **core modules repo**, run:
+From the **extras repo**, run:

     $ nosetests --doctest-tests -v test/unit/cloud/somebodyscomputer/test_firstmod.py